Subscription

 User must be logged in to call this method.

-Let's assume user 'B' wants to access user 'A''s subscription records.
-User 'B' will need to subscribe to user 'A'.
+Assume user B wants to access user A's subscription records.
+User B must first subscribe to user A.

 skapi.subscribe({